 Over the years numerous live shows with different formations took place in Europe, USA, Canada, Russia and Japan.

-His photography, printmaking and collage work reflect a similar poetic sensibility, displaying mysterious, otherworldly and othertimely organic shapes with a surreal inclination.
+His photography, printmaking and collage work reflect a similar poetic sensibility, displaying mysterious, otherworldly and othertimely organic shapes with a pictoralist and surreal inclination.

 In 2007 van Luijk co-founded Metaphon, a concert organisation and record label releasing archive works of experimental music composers and sound artists.